See if your criminal record can be expunged in 3 minutes

 Estimated read time: 4-5 minutes

-Are you feeling haunted this season by the ghost of Christmas past?

-If you were arrested, charged, or convicted of a crime in Utah – even a long time ago – there's a good chance your record is still showing up when someone runs a background check.
-You might not see it, but in a world where 90% of employers and landlords conduct background checks, it's at everyone's fingertips.
+If you were arrested, charged, or convicted in Utah, even a long time ago, there's a good chance your record is still showing up when someone runs a background check.
+You might not see it, but employers, landlords and schools often do.

 Check what's on your Utah record for free

-Rasa Legal, a Utah-based legal tech law firm, has built a tool that shows you exactly what is on your Utah criminal record and whether any of it can be expunged.
+Rasa Legal, a Utah-based legal tech company, built a tool that shows you exactly what's on your Utah criminal record, and whether any of it can be expunged.
 The best part?
-It only takes a few minutes, and right now, for a limited time, checking your eligibility is completely free for readers of this article.
+It only takes a few minutes, and right now it's completely free to use for readers of this article.

 No guessing.
 No stress.
 Just answers.